phimeyer/phimeyer.github.io/_pages/about.md

   - /about.html
 ---

-I am (soon to be) a Science Manager at German Research Foundation (DFG) focusing on e-research technologies and the Digital Turn in Science and Research.
+I am a Science Manager at German Research Foundation (DFG), focusing on e-research technologies and the Digital Turn in Science and Research.

-As a Political Scientist my research interests are:
+As a Political Scientist by training, my research and my publications were focused on:

 - Judicial Politics, Judicial Behaviour, and Judicial Public Relations
 - Political Communication
 - Policy Agenda Dynamics
 - Political Institutions

-I am also interested in novel developments in methodologies, such as automated text analysis and various applications of big data in political research.
+Furthermore, I am interested in novel developments in methodologies, such as automated text analysis and various applications of big data in political research.